Keith Haring’s subway art

 Encompassing a subculture

 Graffiti was a very prominent way for artists to express themselves, and Keith Haring started to connect with DJs, break dancers and the hip hop culture as a whole.
-His work offered some great lessons when it comes to making graffiti visible in a very busy and vibrant place like NYC.
+His work offered some great lessons for making graffiti visible in a hectic and vibrant place like NYC.
 Despite all of that, Keith Haring was never recognized as a graffiti artist, which is quite strange considering how many of these he made in the first place.
 But what he did here was to encompass a subculture that started at the margins of NYC, allowing every artist to express themselves without worrying about problems or limitations.

 Haring’s long-lasting influence on art

 Ultimately, Haring’s subway drawings were a synthesis of performative process, automatic writing, and democratic access.
 Critical to understanding Haring’s overall career and his efforts to connect street culture, fine art, and commercial practices (manifest most boldly by the 1986 opening of his “Pop Shop”), they have proved to be influential to subsequent generations of artists—from merchandise-savvy Takashi Murakami to street artists such as FAILE, Banksy, Shepard Fairey, and Swoon, among many others.
 While all of these artists fuse idiosyncratic, graphic style with iconic characters using forms of prodigious public address, Haring’s work remains distinctive in its celebration of the primacy of unmediated, spontaneous drawing.